QFAB-Bioinformatics/jcu.microgvl.ansible.playbook/README.md

 # jcu.microgvl.ansible.playbook

-Ansible script to install tools into the GALAXY in GVL.
+This an Ansible script to install 16S tools to GALAXY in GVL.